magentabusiness/magentabusiness.github.io/_includes/docs/mqtt-broker/user-guide/integrations/how-to-connect-thingsboard-to-tbmq.md

 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

-Now you can proceed to the next step - configuration of ThingsBoard integration.
+Now you can proceed to the next step - configuration of IoT Hub integration.

-### ThingsBoard setup
+### IoT Hub setup

-In this example, we will use the MQTT integration to connect the ThingsBoard to TBMQ.
+In this example, we will use the MQTT integration to connect the IoT Hub to TBMQ.
 Before setting up an MQTT integration, you need to create uplink converter.

 #### Uplink Converter

-The purpose of the decoder function is to parse the incoming data and metadata to a format that ThingsBoard can consume.
+The purpose of the decoder function is to parse the incoming data and metadata to a format that IoT Hub can consume.

 To create uplink converter, go to the "Integrations center" section -> "Data converters" page and click on the "plus" icon.
 Name it "TBMQ Uplink Converter" and select type "Uplink".
 Paste the decoder script below into the decoder functions section.
 Click "Add".